Second-Order Magnetic Properties in Paramagnetic Molecules From a Current Density Formulation Including Scalar Relativistic Effects: Results and Discussion

+In Table~\ref{metalloceni} we report calculated $^1$H and $^{13}$C pNMR shieldings ($\sigma$) and chemical shifts ($\delta$), obtained using the shieldings from ferrocene as reference, for five 3d and one 4d metallocenes.
+Similar results are given in Table~\ref{N6} for the N6 nitroxide radical of Ref.~[\citenum{pennanen_density_2005}] (\ch{C8H15N2O2}).
+By comparing the shielding values obtained from the non-relativistic (NR) electron current density (Eq.~\eqref{totalcurrent}), $\sigma^\text{NR}_\text{iso}$, to the ones obtained with the ZORA spin current (Eq.~\eqref{ZORAtttcurrent}) considering only scalar relativistic contributions, $\sigma^\text{S(Z)}_\text{iso}$, we observe that the scalar relativistic effecs on the $^1$H pNMR shieldings remain quite similar across the studied series of 3d and 4d metallocenes and of the order of 3-7 ppm.
+For the $^{13}$C pNMR shieldings, we typically observe larger differences that can reach 14-22 ppm.
+We note however that for the Mn and Co systems, the scalar relativistic effects on the $^1$H and $^{13}$C pNMR shieldings are of similar magnitude, and smaller than for the other species.

+The same comparison between non-relativistic and scalar relativistic shieldings for \ch{C8H15N2O2} shows essentially no difference for the $^1$H pNMR shieldings, and effects of the order of a few ppm for the $^{13}$C pNMR shieldings (with the exception of about 25 ppm for C$_2$), and illustrates the importance of the scalar Heavy Atom on Light Atom (HALA) effect for the case of the metallocenes.

+Comparing now the scalar relativistic pNMR shieldings, $\sigma^\text{S(Z)}_\text{iso}$, to those including the (approximate) treatment of SOC, $\sigma^\text{S(ZS)}_\text{iso}$, for the 3d metallocenes, we observe that, for both atoms, the change due to SOC is an order of magnitude smaller than that originating from scalar relativistic effects (though for the Mn system the change in $^{13}$C pNMR shielding is similar in magnitude but opposite in sign to the scalar relativistic contribution).
+As expected, for the 4d metallocene the spin-orbit contributions are more important than for the 3d systems, and in the case of $^{13}$C, larger than the scalar relativistic effect.

-The $^1$H nuclear magnetic shielding densities of metallocenes, defined by means of equations (\ref{orbshield}) and (\ref{spinshield}), are shown in Fig. \ref{shielddens}.
+The $^1$H nuclear magnetic shielding densities of metallocenes, defined by means of Eqs.~\eqref{orbshield} and \eqref{spinshield}, are shown in Figure~\ref{shielddens}.
 As can be seen, spin contributions are consistently dominant, accounting for nearly the entire total nuclear magnetic shielding in all investigated systems, as further illustrated by the numerical integrations of the respective densities reported in Table \ref{metalloceni}.